-Our homemade croutons recipe will make you croutons from days-old bread that are so delicious you’ll want to munch on them as a snack, and you’ll always make sure to have some on hand – homemade croutons last for weeks in well-sealed glass jars or air-tight containers – and you’ll never waste stale bread again.
+Making croutons is one of the best ways to use up stale bread and our homemade croutons recipe will make you croutons from days-old bread that are so delicious you’ll want to munch on them as a snack.
+After making them, you’ll be making sure you always have some on hand.
+Fortunately homemade croutons last weeks in well-sealed glass jars or air-tight plastic containers so you’ll never waste stale bread again.

 Whether it’s that second picnic baguette you bought that didn’t get eaten, your home-baked sourdough ends you waste every week, or those last few slices of an expensive bakery loaf, all can be transformed into delicious croutons you’ll want to make time and time again.